OSeMOSYS/osemosys_global/docs/examples.md

    | 1     | 1   | 2    | 0.00013 | 0.00013 | 0.00013 |

    :::{tip}
-   The input demand profiles need to be provided in the percentage of demand per hour compared to the sum of the year.
+   For each year, the fractional demand profiles for each node must sum up to 1.
    :::

 10. Add the center points of the new nodes in `resources/data/custom_nodes/centerpoints.csv`.